zorp-corp/nockapp/README.md

 ***DEVELOPER ALPHA***

-The NockApp framework is a set of tools for building NockApps: self-contained Nock state machines with Rust IO drivers.

-NockApps use [Sword](https://github.com/zorp-corp/sword) for durable Nock execution.
+NockApps are pure-functional state machines with automatic persistence and modular IO.

+The NockApp framework provides two modules, Crown and Sword:
+1. Crown provides a minimal Rust interface to a Nock kernel.
+2. [Sword](https://github.com/zorp-corp/sword) is a modern Nock runtime.

 <br>